n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/common-issues.md

 To troubleshoot this error, in your OpenAI organization:

 * check that your [OpenAI account](https://platform.openai.com/settings/organization/billing/overview){:target=_blank .external-link} has enough credit
-* check that your OpenAI organization is within its [usage limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers){:target=_blank .external-link} by visiting your organization [limits](https://platform.openai.com/account/rate-limits){:target=_blank .external-link}
+* check that you haven't exceeded your organization's [usage limits](https://platform.openai.com/account/rate-limits){:target=_blank .external-link}
-* check that your OpenAI project is within its usage limits by selecting your project in your [organization settings](https://platform.openai.com/settings/organization){:target=_blank .external-link} and viewing or changing the project limits
+* check that you haven't exceeded your OpenAI project's usage limits by selecting the project in your [organization settings](https://platform.openai.com/settings/organization){:target=_blank .external-link} and viewing the project limits

 In n8n: